dangerouscatparty/2d/witch-cat/patch/README.md

 The "three eyed cat" is a well established idea on the internet by now.

-The heart shape was influenced by doing a Google search on "minimalist geometric heart" but was otherwise draw "freehand" in GIMP by me.
+The heart shape was influenced by doing a Google search on "minimalist geometric heart" but was otherwise draw "freehand" in GIMP by [abetusk].

 References
 ---